tolysz/typedquery/README.md

 Parser for SQL augmented with types

+Till it finalised I would recomend installing it: with `cabal -f debug-typed-queries` just to see what is gonig on.
+ As the SQL parser is not complete, and will need a major lift to make it readable and sane... however it works fine for all queries I need.

 This package provides base parsing facilities for possibly all *-simple database packages converting them into *-simpel-typed

  * https://github.com/tolysz/mysql-simple-typed